 | Measures an exact total | Measures an estimate of distinct property values |

-| Measurement counts unique pairings of user IDs and session IDs | Does not count unique pairings of user IDs and session IDs, and have different results when multiple users have the same session ID |
+| Measurement counts unique pairings of user IDs and session IDs | Doesn't count unique pairings of user IDs and session IDs, and produces different results when multiple users have the same session ID |

-| Session IDs aren't tracked for custom session definitions, so they cannot be counted with the PROPCOUNT(session IDs) formula |
+| Session IDs aren't tracked for custom session definitions, so Amplitude can't count them with the PROPCOUNT(session IDs) formula |

 Need help?
 Contact Support